Threat brief Security Intelligence. Playbooks, checklists, and field-tested notes.

 Your home network is under attack right now — and you probably don’t know it.

 That sounds dramatic, but it’s true.
 According to a 2024 report from Eset, home routers face thousands of probing attempts every single day.
-If you’re serious about protecting your devices, your family, and your data, finding the best firewalls for home network protection is a no-brainer.
+If you’re serious about protecting your devices, your family, and your data, finding the best firewalls for home network protection is a straightforward choice.
 This guide is for you — whether you’re a beginner setting up your first home office or a parent trying to keep your kids safe online.

 Let’s get into it.